-We do not have commercial biomedical products, and we do not expect to have such products for one to three years, if at all.
-We believe that we will need additional funds to complete the development of our biomedical products.
+SIGA does not have any commercial biomedical products, and we do not expect to have such products for one to three years, if at all.
+We believe that we may require additional funds to complete the development of our biomedical products.
 Our plans with regard to these matters include continued development of our products as well as seeking additional research support funds and financial arrangements.
-Although we continue to pursue these plans, there is no assurance that we will be successful in obtaining sufficient financing on terms acceptable to us.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Management believes it has sufficient funds and projected cash flows to support operations beyond June 30, 2007.
+Although we will continue to pursue these plans, there is no assurance that we will be successful in obtaining sufficient future financing on terms acceptable to us.
+Management believes it has sufficient funds and projected cash flows to support SIGA's operations beyond the next twelve months.